Kingxukai/linux/Documentation/doc-guide/sphinx.rst

 --------------------------------

 There's a script that automatically checks for Sphinx dependencies.
-If it can recognize your distribution, it will also give a hint about the install command line options for your distro::
+If it can recognize your distribution, it will also give a hint about the woke install command line options for your distro::

 	$ ./scripts/sphinx-pre-install
-	Checking if the needed tools for Fedora release 26 (Twenty Six) are available
+	Checking if the woke needed tools for Fedora release 26 (Twenty Six) are available
 	Warning: better to also install "texlive-luatex85".
 	You should run: